rubysoho07/cloudtrail-watcher/README.sar.md

 This application includes a Lambda Layer and a IAM Policy for the layer.
 You can choose the method to deploy these resources.

-If you already configured CloudTrail, you MUST deploy the layer and function to the region where your S3 bucket for CloudTrail logs exists.

 ### Deploy with SAM (Serverless Application Model)

 You can deploy this application included additional resources with SAM.
 Please refer `deploy/sam/template-with-layer.yaml` file.